 We would like to thank all the people and organisations for their help with the access and provision of data and information used in the maps.

-Staff members from Turning Point’s Population Health Research Team who have coded ambulance data for alcohol and drug involvement and have also been involved with any analysis and data extraction for other indicators.
+Staff members from Turning Point’s Population Health Research Team who have coded ambulance data for alcohol and drug involvement and have also been involved with any data extraction, analysis and importation.

 Victorian Department of Health and Human Services

 The mapping software used is StatPlanet Plus v3.3 (for more information see http://www.statsilk.com/)

 Frequently Asked Questions

 How do I get state totals for comparison against LGA totals?